-The list above is a small example of the types of medical negligence claims we deal with.
-If your case doesn't fit in to any of the categories mentioned, don't worry - we handle many other claims that don't fall neatly into any category.
+The list above is a small example of the types of medical negligence claims.
+If your case doesn’t fit in to any of the categories mentioned, don’t worry – solicitors will handle many other claims that don’t fall neatly into any category.

 Proving negligence and the Bolam Test